 Blue Footed Booby (Indigenous)

-July is known as their mating season, and they have quite the elaborate dance.
-However, in October we saw all stages of their ritual.
-From the mating dance, to nesting mothers, hatching babies, and juveniles waddling around.
+Their mating season is in July, and they have quite the elaborate dance.
+However, even in October we saw this quirky ritual.
+Plus, we saw nesting mothers, babies hatching, and juveniles waddling around.

 Red Footed Booby (Indigenous)